pmoorman/growthcasts/collections/_posts/2018-08-23-How-I-learned-to-love-emails.md

 class: post-template
 subclass: 'post'
 author: caspar
+excerpt: A slippery slope of persuasion
+summary_items:
+    - Dont kiss a girl before talking to her.
+    - Don’t go for the sale right away, first introduce yourself to your potential customers
+    - Sales is a gradual process
+    - Give a good introduction, provide value, work slowly.
+Design a sales funnel
+    - Website visitors won’t buy your product right away, ask their email address!
+    - When you have their email, you won’t lose them as easy and you can give a quality pitch, give demo’s or provide discounts.
 ---

 I’ll tell you a classic story about the typical Friday night.
 I went out with my friends, we had a couple of drinks (a bit too many), and went to a club.
 The place was nice and there was this one girl that really caught my eye.
 She was stunning and I couldn’t stop looking at her.
 After some casual staring and some extra shots with my friends, I finally found the courage to approach her.
 I started dancing with her and she actually started dancing ‘back’.
 So that went pretty well so far, but then the shots started doing their job and I got a little bit overconfident.
 Without even speaking a word with the girl, I went for it and tried to kiss her.
 Rooky mistake.
 Well in her right, she pushed me away and I never saw her again.